AleksandrNikonorov/Store-Sales__Time-Series-forecast/README.md

-# Проект: Прогнозирование временных рядов продаж в магазинах Favorita
+# Project: Forecasting Sales Time Series at Favorita Stores

-## Описание проекта
+## Project Description

-Этот проект посвящён построению модели для прогнозирования продаж тысяч товаров в различных магазинах сети Favorita. В ходе работы использовались как классические подходы к моделированию временных рядов, так и гибридные методы. Основной целью было предсказать объемы продаж с учетом факторов сезонности, трендов и других временных характеристик.
+This project is dedicated to building a model for forecasting the sales of thousands of products across various stores in the Favorita network.
+Both classical time series modeling approaches and hybrid methods were used.
+The main goal was to predict sales volumes by considering factors such as seasonality, trends, and other temporal characteristics.

-## Основные этапы проекта
+## Key Project Stages

-1. **Предобработка данных:**
+1. **Data Preprocessing:**
-   - Очистка данных, обработка пропущенных значений.
+   - Cleaning the data and handling missing values.
-   - Создание дополнительных признаков (фичей) для трендов, сезонных паттернов и других временных аспектов.
+   - Creating additional features for trends, seasonal patterns, and other temporal aspects.
-   - Разделение данных на тренировочные и тестовые выборки для валидации модели.
+   - Splitting the data into training and test sets for model validation.

-2. **Модели и подходы:**
+2. **Models and Approaches:**
-   - **Классические модели регрессии**: модели линейной регрессии с учётом тренда, сезонности и праздничных эффектов. Применялась регуляризация для борьбы с переобучением.
+   - **Classical Regression Models**: Linear regression models that account for trend, seasonality, and holiday effects, with regularization applied to prevent overfitting.
-   - **Гибридные модели**: комбинация линейной регрессии с регуляризацией и XGBoost для учёта сложных взаимосвязей и нелинейностей.
+   - **Hybrid Models**: A combination of regularized linear regression and XGBoost to capture complex interactions and non-linearities.
-   - **Prophet**: использование модели Prophet для прогнозирования временных рядов с учётом сезонных и праздничных эффектов.
+   - **Prophet**: Utilizing the Prophet model for forecasting time series data with seasonal and holiday effects.

-3. **Оценка моделей:**
+3. **Model Evaluation:**
-   - Оценка производительности моделей с помощью метрик MSE (Mean Squared Error), MAE (Mean Absolute Error), и RMSE (Root Mean Squared Error).
+   - Evaluating model performance using metrics such as MSE (Mean Squared Error), MAE (Mean Absolute Error), and RMSE (Root Mean Squared Error).
-   - Визуализация прогнозов и фактических значений для проверки адекватности модели.
+   - Visualizing forecasts against actual values to assess model adequacy.

-## Используемые библиотеки
+## Libraries Used

-Проект выполнен с использованием следующих библиотек:
+The project was implemented using the following libraries:

-- `pandas` — для обработки данных.
+- `pandas` — for data processing.
-- `numpy` — для математических операций.
+- `numpy` — for mathematical operations.
-- `scikit-learn` — для реализации регрессионных моделей.
+- `scikit-learn` — for implementing regression models.
-- `XGBoost` — для гибридных моделей.
+- `XGBoost` — for hybrid models.
-- `Prophet` — для работы с временными рядами.
+- `Prophet` — for working with time series data.
-- `matplotlib` / `seaborn` — для визуализации данных и результатов.
+- `matplotlib` / `seaborn` — for data visualization and results presentation.
 - `statsmodels`